-There is a severe problem plaguing today’s youth.
-I can say with certainty that almost everyone in this room has said, or heard something like “that’s so gay” but not to describe a lovely wedding between two people of the same sex, or “are you on your period” but not in a nice ‘do you need painkillers’ way, within the last week.
+Hey guys I’m here today to talk about the topic of not being an asshole.
+Or to formally say it, phrases and sayings that are not acceptable in today’s social climate.
+There is a severe problem plaguing our generation.
+I can say with certainty that almost everyone in this room has said, or heard something like “that’s so gay” but not to describe a wedding between two people of the same sex, or “are you on your period” but not in a ‘do you need painkillers’ way, within the last week.

-Some of you are probably thinking something along the lines of “wow people still use gay as a synonym for bad” and to answer your question, yes, they do, while some others of you are thinking “so, who cares”, well buddy your the reason I chose this topic.
+Some of you are probably thinking something along the lines of “wow people still use gay as a synonym for bad” and to answer your question, yes, they do, while some others of you are thinking “so, who cares”, well you’re one of the reason I chose this topic.

-I’ve had lots debates about this topic with several people, and usually the outcome is them laughing it off and calling me a ‘raging feminist’ which can I also say is another outdated and offensive term.
-And can I say I am a feminist, and yes people being rude and offensive to entire groups of people does make me angry, so I guess, in a way, I am a bit of a raging feminist.
+I’ve had lots debates about this topic with several people, and usually the outcome is them laughing it off and calling me a ‘raging feminist’, another outdated and offensive term.
+Feminist, by dictionary definition, is a person who believes in and supports the idea of women’s rights on the ground of the equality of the sexes.

 Now I am not blaming the male sex for this problem but most times I’ve heard the words “That’s so gay” come out of someones mouth, in my experience, its a guy.
 There’s a simple explanation for this.
 Toxic masculinity.
 The concept of Toxic masculinity is defined as ‘One of the ways in which Patriarchy is harmful to men.
 It refers to the socially-constructed attitudes that describe the masculine gender role as violent, unemotional, sexually aggressive, and so forth.’